-When I lived in downtown Seattle during grad school, on afternoons when I felt very overwhelmed, I would sometimes walk down to the ferry terminal and board a boat headed for Bainbridge Island.
+When I lived in downtown Seattle during grad school, on afternoons when I felt very overwhelmed, I would sometimes walk down to the ferry terminal and board a ferry.
 The gentle rumble of the ferry, the fresh air, and the incredible views were often very grounding.

 The 30-minute trip across the sound became a place and a practice that was key to the support that got me through the toughest times.

 It’s experiences like those that informed my choice to include places on my worksheet for cultivating support systems.

 The kid and adolescent versions of this social support worksheet invite kids to think about the place they feel most okay at in school, while the adult version simply invites people to consider the locations where they feel soothed.

 Traditionally, support systems are thought of as people.
 Historically, our families, neighborhoods, and religious communities would make up an interrelated network of support.

 In today’s world, however, it’s more common to struggle to find community.